wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/compliance-m365/includes/6-respond-to-data-discovery.md

-Microsoft 365 provides provide rich built-in, suite wide search and discovery tools to reduce the risk and exposure of multiple copies of data in multiple places.
+Microsoft 365 provides built-in, suite-wide search and discovery tools to help reduce your risk and exposure of multiple copies of data in multiple places.

-With a new update to Advanced eDiscovery, organizations can now review and redact content prior to export to ensure that only most relevant data is being shared, and that any business confidential pieces of that data are redacted in advance of any response.
+You can use Advanced eDiscovery to review and redact content prior to export to ensure that only the most relevant data is being shared, and that any business confidential pieces of that data are redacted.

-This toolset can help reduce the costs of eDiscovery in an organization significantly.
+These tools can help significantly reduce the costs of eDiscovery.
 In fact, at Microsoft, while average data per custodian has grown 20x, the cost per custodian of eDiscovery has been reduced 85% with the use of the built-in capabilities.

 Watch this video to learn more about how Advanced eDiscovery can help you hold, search, refine, analyze, review and export your relevant content.